-The majority of LIBOR and other IBORs have been discontinued after 31 December 2021 and replaced with certain RFR, with the exception of certain USD LIBOR rates where cessation is delayed until 30 June 2023.
+The majority of LIBOR and other IBORs have been discontinued after 31 December 2021 and replaced with RFR, with the exception of certain USD LIBOR rates where cessation was delayed until 30 June 2023 which have now been discontinued.
 The transition away from the IBORs covers most of the business units and support functions of the Group.